sebkokePTB/sebkokePTB.github.io/_pages/publications.md

 Theses
 ======
 - **S. Koke**, „Fundamental Limitations in the Measurement and Stabilization of the Carrier-Envelope Phase of Ultrashort Laser Pulses“, PhD thesis, Humboldt-Universität zu Berlin, 2011 (appeared in Cuvillier Verlag Göttingen)
-- **S.Koke**, "DDynamics of Counterpropagating Solitary 	Waves in Nonlinear Optical Media", diploma thesis, University of Münster
+- **S.Koke**, "Dynamics of Counterpropagating Solitary 	Waves in Nonlinear Optical Media", diploma thesis, University of Münster

 {% if author.googlescholar %}